What is the 10-day rule for DUI arrests in Florida?

-Florida law is unique in how it addresses DUI and driving privileges.
-If you’ve been arrested for a DUI in Florida, you only have 10 days to save your license.
+Florida law is unique in how it addresses Driving Under the Influence (DUI) and driving privileges.
+If you’ve been arrested for a DUI in Florida, you only have 10 days from the date of your arrest to save your driver's license.

 First-time offenders have two options during the 10-day window.
 These options are:

-- Request an administrative hearing (formal or informal).
-The purpose of this hearing is to determine if the officer had probable cause to arrest you for a DUI.
-You will receive a 42-day business-purpose-only license—also called a “hardship” license—immediately.
+The purpose of this hearing is to determine if the officer had probable cause to arrest you for DUI.
+You will receive a 42-day business-purpose-only driver's license—also called a “hardship” license—immediately.
 If the hearing is lost, it could trigger a 30- or 90–day waiting period to get another Hardship license.
-If the hearing is won, your license could be reinstated.
+If the hearing is won, your driver's license could be reinstated.

 Florida drivers who have previously been convicted of a DUI are not eligible for a hardship license.
-This means they may only pursue the first option.
+This means they may only pursue the first option - requesting an administrative hearing.
 Additionally, a driver who takes no action during the 10-day window will have his driver’s license suspended for at least six months or more, depending on the circumstances of the arrest and the driver’s criminal history.

 How to fight your DUI charge and protect your license